-This is the first of two posts cross-posted from the Post-2015 Data Test site. -ed.
+This is the second of two posts cross-posted from the Post-2015 Data Test site. -ed.

 The preliminary findings of the Post-2015 Data Test, as described in Part 1 of this post, add up to an important action agenda – one with both technical and political ramifications.
 On the technical side, it is clear that many countries have a long way to go to meet the data needs to measure against the Post-2015 agenda.
 The missing or weak data inspire an action agenda around a need for increased data coverage, quality, consistency, disaggregation, timeliness, and so on.